2025-2026 Curriculum

 This semester course offers eighth-grade students the opportunity to explore the elementary level of modern and jazz techniques.

-Digital Art 8
+Digital Media 8

 This course explores how students can use the tools of digital art to both artistically document and express themselves.